yujie-tao/psychology-reading/notes/Handbook_of_Competence_and_Motivation/Chapter16.md

 		* **Inhibition**: the ability intentionally to override an automatic response
 		* **Updating**: the ability to maintain relevant and delete irrelevant information in the face of interference
 		* **Switching**: the ability to effectively switch between multiple tasks
-* Successful performance of procedure tasks relies on these practiced, automatized processes being able to proceed uniterrupted, that is , to 'flow' smoothly.
+* Successful performance of procedure tasks relies on these practiced, automatized processes being able to proceed uninterrupted, that is, to 'flow' smoothly.
 When individuals are worried about perform poorly in a way that might confirm
 * When individuals are worried about performing poorly in a way that might confirming the negative stereotype, they may begin to concentrate and consciously focus too much on these procedural aspects of the well-learnt task.